tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 I foresaw an opportunity to develop a gorgeous example project to start my automation journey for content like screenshot stories and code snippet slides.

-This is my first EP-with-blog, and it was extremely extensive.
-I blogged the development process with high granularity and left insights, as always.
+This is my first blog with EP, and it was extremely extensive.
+I blogged the development process with high granularity and left insights, as I usually do.

-The implementation was feasible with JavaFX as expected, which shows how **JavaFX is a powerful platform for well-defined engineering applications**.
+The implementation was feasible with JavaFX, as expected, which shows how **JavaFX is a powerful platform for well-defined engineering applications**.
-Also remember that we can use Kotlin to further enrich the platform's robustness.
+Although the app is an example project, the development was significantly complex.
+Also, remember that we can use Kotlin with Arrow to further enrich the platform's robustness via functional approaches for the domain languages.

-There were good exercises for putting into practice tools such as JavaFX, the newest Java 20+ features, and regular expressions.
+There were good exercises for putting into practice tools such as JavaFX, new Java 21+ features, and regular expressions.
+The exercises scaled up to the level of an advantageous AI OCR integration that left plenty of insight into domain automation.

-The development of this EP was the next step to take — from theory to practice — many design concepts and standards I had devised before.
+The development of this EP was the next step to take —from theory to practice— many design concepts and standards I had devised before.

+The main package `slides` defined the domain of the application, while several others were required to design the desktop app, namely, the `ui`, `data`, `drawing`, `drawing.ai`, and `ai` packages containing the development of features such as drag-and-drop, item arranging, menus with shortcuts, pagination, advanced drawing of both slide shapes and AI shapes, advanced parsing of code snippet language tokens, captions, cross-domain OCR word manipulation for automated underlining, and essentials like auto-saving and under-the-hood requirements to enhance the app design and usability.

+The final development results turned into a desktop app with a master-view-detail layout able to create three kinds of slides: code snippet, code shot, and screenshot.
+The code snippet slides are mainly encouraged since they belong to the domain by consisting of source code, while the other two consist of binary images as inputs.

-The application consists of a master-view-detail pane with advanced features like drag-and-drop, rendering of shapes, and source code.
-These features also include others like exporting the production or adding AI support. **This system allows us to optimize and build automated domain-specific presentations**.
-As a math software engineer, such achievement boosts my automation tools one step further in these graphical domains leading to fastening future undertakings.
+The slides app is a system that allows us to optimize the building of domain-specific presentations.
+As a math software engineer, such achievement boosts my automation tools one step further in these graphical domains, leading to fastening future undertakings.